freebsd-net/tcp-testsuite/socket-api/getsockopt/README.md

 # Tests for getsockopt()

 ## Description
-The list of socket options with level `IPPROTO_TCP` being tested are:
+The list of socket options with level `IPPROTO_TCP` being tested is:
 * `TCP_KEEPCNT`
 * `TCP_KEEPIDLE`
 * `TCP_KEEPINIT`